uezo/minette/README.md

 ## Sample Codes
-First of all create a new Command Line App Project and install Minette from nuget.
+First of all, create a new Command Line App Project and install Minette from [NuGet](https://www.nuget.org/packages/Minette).

 ### Echo Bot
 Add this code to the Main in Program.cs